ferrazf/FinalProject/README.md

 ## About

-Pocket Spotter is a voice-controlled workout App for the mobile phone, featuring workout routines accessible usig voice commands.
+Pocket Spotter is a voice-controlled workout App for the mobile phone, featuring workout routines accessible via voice commands.

 ## Tech Stack